Petco's commitment to marine aquatic life

 - Most saltwater species have not been successfully raised using aquaculture practices, though our efforts continue to achieve this goal.

 - In many communities around the world, sustainable collection of ornamental marine fish is the primary subsistence activity.
 To ensure their livelihoods exist in the future they protect the reefs.

 Actions we're taking to support our commitment:

 We're constantly working with our suppliers to make more aquacultured aquatic life species available to our customers as alternatives to wild collected aquatic life.
-We have discontinued the sale of marine life deemed not responsible to sell and have implemented a regular review process of appropriateness for all Marine life available in Petco stores.
-To demonstrate how serious we consider this commitment, Petco donates 1% of all marine aquatic life sales in support of aquaculture research and development initiatives.
+We have discontinued the sale of marine aquatic life deemed not responsible to sell and have implemented a regular review process of appropriateness for all marine aquatic life available in Petco stores.

 - We require our suppliers to educate collectors and maintain written confirmation regarding using only responsible collection practices, such as no use of cyanide or other poisons, no coral breaking or trenching, and no use of dangerous nets.